rabbitmq/rabbitmq-website/site/tutorial-three-java.md

-Using `rabbitmqctl list_bindings` you can verify that the code actually creates bindings and queues as we wanted.
+Using `rabbitmqctl list_bindings` you can verify that the code actually creates bindings and queues as we want.
 With two `ReceiveLog.java` programs running you should see something like:

     $ sudo rabbitmqctl list_bindings